-- The glue will allow the bamboo flooring planks to expand/contract naturally: This means less chance of problems arising from humidity.
+- The glue will allow the bamboo flooring planks to expand/contract naturally: This translates to a smaller chance of problems arising from humidity.

 Using the floating method

-You’ll probably agree that the phrase “We all float down here” is much comforting when applied to bamboo floors, rather than the clown from the IT movies.
+You’ll probably agree that the phrase “We all float down here” is comforting when referring to bamboo floors instead of the IT movies’ clown.
 If you don’t, then you’re probably Pennywise.

-The floating method of installing bamboo floors is actually really easy, because the planks will fit together like puzzle pieces.
-All you have to do is lay down a moisture barrier underlayment and then lay the flooring planks directly on top clicking each plank into place.
+The floating method is actually straightforward because the planks fit together like puzzle pieces.
+All you have to do is lay down a 3-in-1 moisture barrier and then lay the flooring planks directly on top, clicking each plank into place.

 Pros and Cons